 The Pattern: Inland and Mid-City Beat the Coast on Pure Income

-San Diego (92115) leads the ranking at 6.0% because the rent roll has held up while entry prices have stayed meaningfully below the La Jolla / Coronado tier.
-At $990,000 with a monthly rent of $4,959, it offers mid-city access to employment and schools without the coastal premium.
+San Diego (92115) leads the ranking at 6.0% because the rent roll has held up while entry prices have stayed below the La Jolla / Coronado tier.
+At $990,000 with a monthly rent of about $5,000, it offers mid-city access to employment and schools without the coastal premium.
 Demand comes from long-tenured working households rather than second-home buyers, which tends to produce stable tenancies and low vacancy.
 On a short-term rental basis the same ZIP prints 5.8%, reflecting steady midweek demand from medical, university, and military visitors rather than weekend tourism spikes.

 Descanso (91916) and San Diego (92139) round out the top four with yields near 5.6% and 5.6%.
 Descanso (91916) is a rural East County entry where the yield is structurally propped up by low land value; it is cheaper to buy and the rent scales to local incomes rather than collapsing proportionally.
-San Diego (92139) is a south-city entry at $772,500, with the yield driven by affordability rather than standout rental strength.
+San Diego (92139) is a south-city entry at about $773,000, with the yield driven by affordability rather than standout rental strength.
 Valley Center (92082) at 5.3% plays a similar role further inland.

 The Yield-Price Trade-Off: Coastal Premium Comes at a Cash-Flow Cost

 Yield and price move in opposite directions in San Diego, and the gap is stark.
-An investor entering San Diego (92115) at $990,000 is buying in at roughly the city median of $949,340, but extracting a gross yield of 6.0% that is well above the city-wide figure of 3.7%.
+An investor entering San Diego (92115) at $990,000 is buying in at roughly the city median of about $1.17m, but extracting a gross yield of 6.0% that is well above the city-wide figure of 3.5%.
 The reason is mechanical: rents in San Diego do not fall as fast as sale prices do when you leave the coast.
 A coastal premium buyer pays for ocean proximity, view, school catchment, and expected appreciation, and none of those add much to the monthly rent cheque.

 Premium San Diego Suburbs: Lower Yields, Different Thesis